rockstor/rockstor-doc/soho.rst

 3. Create and organize a central repository of all data.

 There are more complex usecases which are covered in their own separate documents.
-In this document, We'll describe how to setup RockStor as your centralized storage server, also called a Fileserver or NAS.
+In this document, We'll describe how to setup Rockstor as your centralized storage server, also called a Fileserver or NAS.

 .. _serverreqs: